A chlorine-like odor in the nose during illness can happen when inflammation, congestion, or post-viral smell changes distort odor signals.

 Why Does the Chlorine Smell In Nose When Sick Occur?

-The sensation of smelling chlorine when you’re sick is more common than you might think, yet it puzzles many.
-This peculiar smell isn’t due to actual chlorine exposure but rather linked to how your body responds to infection.
-When you catch a cold, flu, or any upper respiratory infection, the nasal passages become inflamed and congested.
-This inflammation alters how your olfactory system interprets smells.
+The sensation of smelling chlorine when you’re sick is more common than many people realize, yet it puzzles many.
+This peculiar smell usually isn’t due to actual chlorine exposure.
+More often, it is linked to how your nose and brain process smells during infection, congestion, or sinus irritation.
+When you catch a cold, flu, COVID-19, or another upper respiratory infection, the nasal passages can become inflamed and congested.
+This inflammation changes airflow and can alter how your olfactory system interprets odors.

-Inside your nose, specialized sensory cells called olfactory receptors detect airborne molecules and send signals to your brain.
+Inside your nose, specialized sensory cells called olfactory receptors detect airborne molecules and send signals toward the brain.
 Illness can disrupt this process in several ways:

-• Changes in mucus composition alter the chemical environment inside your nose.
+- Changes in mucus thickness and drainage alter the chemical environment inside your nose.

 Olfactory Nerve Vulnerability During Illness